asyncapi/parser-js/docs/ruleset/v2-recommended-ruleset.md

 ### asyncapi2-operation-operationId

-`operationId` should be defined in each operation. `operationId` is essentially a reference for the operation.
-Tools may use it for defining function names, class method names, and even URL hashes in documentation systems.
+The `operationId` should be defined in each operation, essentially as an operation reference.
+Tools may use `operationId` for defining function names, class method names, and even URL hashes in documentation systems.

 #### Good example